 - Some students have an identified learning need by the time that they join the Year Group.
 The NASH team communicate with parents, previous schools (where appropriate) to gather any relevant documentation such as Diagnostic Reports to help support the students.
 Once NASH have the appropriate reports, the NASH disseminates information to teachers to ensure appropriate support (and Access Arrangements, when appropriate), are put in place.
 Support lessons are offered.
-(See SEND Provision) - All Year 10 students have baseline testing in the autumn term.
-Tests include: word reading; reading comprehension; spelling; handwriting. - In addition to the above, students' needs are often identified by parents, staff or by the student. - Any identified difficulties/learning differences, and EAL needs are investigated by the NASH department through a combination of asking for teacher feedback and further assessment. - Pupil Profiles (and EAL information) are written by the NASH team and circulated to staff. - Provision is put in place back guided by Pupil Profiles and any needs raised by the student.
+(See SEND Provision) - Students' needs are often identified by parents, staff or by the student. - Any identified difficulties/learning differences, and EAL needs are investigated by the NASH department through a combination of asking for teacher feedback and further assessment

+- Pupil Profiles (and EAL information) are written by the NASH team and circulated to staff - Provision is put in place back guided by Pupil Profiles and any needs raised by the student.
 (See SEND Provision and EAL Provision below.)